DIY Kitchen Banquette – Custom Banquette Seating | Behr

-The first time I saw what would soon become our home, I knew the kitchen needed a banquette.
+The first time I saw what would soon become our home, I knew the kitchen needed custom banquette seating.
 There was one corner that was just screaming for it.
 It’s taken some time, but we finally have that kitchen banquette I always wanted.

 By Jenna LaFevor